mariovas3/text-recogniser/README.md

 	```
 ### Notes on IAMParagraphs data:
 * The paragraph crop results from taking a crop from the first line region to the last line region in  the `line_regions_by_id` attribute.
-* Similarly to the IAMLines data, I resize the paragraph crops to I have 28 pixels of height per line:
+* Similarly to the IAMLines data, I resize the paragraph crops so I have 28 pixels of height per line:

 	```python
 	def resize_to_pix_per_line(img, num_lines, pix=28):